epam/edp-install/docs/user-guide/add-custom-global-pipeline-lib.md

   d. **Allow default version to be overridden**: If checked, scripts may select a custom version of the library by appending @someversion in the @Library annotation.
 Otherwise, they are restricted to using the version selected here.

   e. **Include @Library changes in job recent changes**: If checked, any changes in the library will be included in the changesets of a build, and changing the library would cause new builds to run for Pipelines that include this library.
-This can be overridden in the jenkinsfile: @Library(value="name@version", changelog=true|false)
+This can be overridden in the jenkinsfile: @Library(value="name@version", changelog=true|false).

   f. **Cache fetched versions on controller for quick retrieval**: If checked, versions fetched using this library will be cached on the controller.
 If a new library version is not downloaded during the build for some reason, remove the previous library version from cache in the Jenkins workspace.